MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 The following information is discussed:

-- *Chapter 1, “Introduction to Microsoft Dynamics GP setup,”* provides an overview of the setup process for Microsoft Dynamics GP.
+- *Chapter 1, "Introduction to Microsoft Dynamics GP setup,"* provides an overview of the setup process for Microsoft Dynamics GP.

-- *Chapter 2, “Setting up Microsoft Dynamics GP,”* provides instructions for using the Setup Checklist window to set up Microsoft Dynamics GP.
+- *Chapter 2, "Setting up Microsoft Dynamics GP,"* provides instructions for using the Setup Checklist window to set up Microsoft Dynamics GP.

-- *Chapter 3, “Managing workflow,”* provides an overview of the workflow feature and provides instructions for setting up workflow for your Microsoft Dynamics GP companies.
+- *Chapter 3, "Managing workflow,"* provides an overview of the workflow feature and provides instructions for setting up workflow for your Microsoft Dynamics GP companies.

-- *Chapter 4, “Security considerations,”* provides security information and practices that will help you to maintain a secure Microsoft Dynamics GP environment.
+- *Chapter 4, "Security considerations,"* provides security information and practices that will help you to maintain a secure Microsoft Dynamics GP environment.